NadimGhaznavi/Db4E/pages/web/Blocks-Found-Short.md

   </div>
  </div>

-The chart above shows a visualization of the Monero XMR blocks that were found on the mini sidechain.
+The chart above shows a visualization of the Monero XMR blocks that were found on the current sidechain.

 * My code monitors the P2Pool log continuously looking for *Block Found* events.
 * When it detects a *Block Found* event it loads the timestamp of the event into a MongoDB backend database.